-In recent years many tools have entered the market that save time and deliver top notch quality and efficiency.
-If an experienced professional recommends equipment that is unfamiliar, it’s totally acceptable for a client to ask what the benefits are.
-There may be quality, time, and/or creative benefits to new types of gear, but trusting the skills and expertise of the person using them should be a deciding factor.
+In recent years many tools have entered the market that saves time and delivers top-notch quality and efficiency.
+If an experienced professional recommends equipment that is unfamiliar, it’s entirely acceptable for a client to ask what the benefits are.
+There may be quality, time, and creative benefits to new types of gear, but trusting the skills and expertise of the person using them should be a deciding factor.

 The client and vendor should be aligned on the creative vision, budget and deadlines before discussing hardware.

 Rob Micai has produced, written and directed compelling stories for industry leaders: Disney, Nickelodeon, Chris-Craft, Subway, Marriott and more.
 Rob served as Co-Producer on the Universal/Vivendi feature release, “Letters to God” and as Production Supervisor on the dramatic feature, “To Write Love on Her Arms.”
 Rob’s style is contemporary and imaginative.
 He has traveled the globe fulfilling his passion for storytelling on projects big and small.
 He brings productions in on budget and on target without limiting artistic or creative integrity.